Phototourism in Provence

 Les Alpilles

-These white hills dotted with pine forests draw an ideal topic for your images.
-They are the setting for beautiful villages: Les Baux de Provence and Saint Rémy de Provence are the best known but there are also Maussane, Eygalières or Fontvieille where I live.
+These white hills dotted with pine forests provide an ideal subject for your images.
+They are the setting for magnificent villages: Les Baux de Provence and Saint Rémy de Provence are the best known but there is also Maussane and Eygalières.
 These villages and many others are scattered in a landscape of vineyards and olive trees.
+Among them is the village where I live, Fontvieille.
+This is where the oldest monuments in the region are located.
+These are 4,800 years old hypogea which are older than the pyramids of Giza.

 Looking for new topics

-Of course, depending on your favorite themes, other places may become new topics for your shots.
-The conviviality of the people often makes good models for those who want to practice portraiture.
-The markets of Provence are the ideal theater to sketch scenes of streets.
-The old stones of the houses in the towns or villages or the chaotic geology of the Alpilles hills can also become supports for a more abstract photograph.
+Of course, depending on your favorite themes, other places could become new subjects for your shots.
+The friendliness of the Provençals often makes them good models for those who want to practice portraiture.
+The markets of Provence are the ideal theater for sketching street scenes.
+The old stones of houses in towns or villages or the chaotic geology of the Alpilles hills can also become supports for more abstract photography.

 In the footsteps of Van Gogh